Roshaa/Azure_File_Ingestion/README.md

 Infra has been deleted to avoid costs.
-Evidence and configuration snapshots are stored under `azure project prints` and referenced by `prints.md`.
+Evidence and configuration snapshots are stored under `azure project prints`.